 Carbon black is produced by the thermal decomposition and pyrolysis of low-value oil residues at high temperatures under controlled conditions.

-At Birla Carbon, we produce carbon black in a high-temperature reactor through a tightly controlled flame-synthesis process that uses carbon-rich oil residue as feedstock and sometimes natural gas.
-Our carbon black has real value; the oil residue used in its production has limited usage and would otherwise be disposed of.
+At Birla Carbon, we produce carbon black in a high-temperature reactor through a tightly controlled flame-synthesis process that uses carbon-rich oil residue, and sometimes natural gas, as feedstock.
+Our carbon black has real value; the oil residue used in its production has limited usage and would otherwise be thrown away.

 Watch our video to learn how carbon black is made.